 - What do the rings inside a tree tell us? - The rings tell us how old a tree is.
 Each ring equals one year the tree lived.
 So we can count these from the middle to the edge of the tree cookie to see how old it is.
-The process of counting these rings and using them to see how old a tree is, or date them, is known as dendrochronology. - Define Dendrochronology: the science that deals with dating and studying the annual tree rings - We know that trees need the sun, rain, and nutrients to grow big and strong but what happens if a tree does not get these three things?
+Scientists can use this information to find out when the tree's birthday was many years ago!
+They use this information to create a timeline throughout history. - Scientist: someone who studies science - o Timeline: a line with dates on it used to organize important events in the order that they happened throughout time - Use slides 10 13 to help explain this portion of the lesson. - We know that trees need the sun, rain, and nutrients to grow big and strong but what happens if a tree does not get these three things?
 Does it stop growing?
 Does it grow a lot?
 Does it grow a little? - Even if a tree does not get enough food, or sun, or water, it still grows but it only grows a little bit.
 This means its ring will be more narrow.
 When a tree gets a lot of sun, or food, or water, then its ring will be very wide!
 That is why we see some narrow rings on the tree cookies and some wide rings on the tree cookies.
-Some years that tree had enough of its needs to grow big and strong and some years it did not. - Ask students: - For trees living here in Tucson, Arizona what resource is the most important for trees to grow? - Water is the limiting factor - So what does that mean if we get more rain here? - The rings in the trees here will be wider! - Use slides 12 to 23
+Some years that tree had enough of its needs to grow big and strong and some years it did not. - Use slides 14 21 to explain this portion of the lesson.